Some retail sectors refuse cash payments too often

 In a way, a crypto is an item recorded in a kind of digital ledger or register.
 These items are not stored centrally, but spread across several computers, using distributed ledger technology (DLT).
 There is no authority managing this process.

 We distinguish between backed and unbacked cryptos.
-Unbacked crypto assets are values or rights that exist only in the DLT.
+Unbacked cryptos are values or rights that exist only in the DLT environment.
 They are nothing more than entries in a distributed ledger.

-Conversely, backed cryptos represent underlying assets (values) that exist outside the DLT.
+Conversely, unbacked cryptos represent underlying assets (values) that exist outside the distributed ledger.
 They are issued and purchased by parties that undertake to buy and sell the underlying backing assets in the traditional economic or financial system.

-Because there are no underlying assets and there is no monetary authority that stabilises their value, the value of cryptos is highly uncertain.
+The value of cryptos is highly uncertain because there are no underlying assets and there is no monetary authority that stabilises their value.
 Because there are so many different cryptos, with no links between them, they are also unsuitable as units of account.
 It would be very confusing to display prices in Bitcoin, Ether, Sol, Ada, XRP, etc. Users of crypto assets seem to be of the same opinion.
 A mere 3% of Dutch crypto holders say they have used them to purchase something in 2022.

 While unbacked cryptos are unsuitable as a means of payment, they are attractive for gambling.
 Despite warnings and the real risk of losing money, cryptos are becoming increasingly popular.
 In the summer of 2022, an estimated 14% of the Dutch population held cryptos.
 However uncertain they are, many people seem to be in fear of missing out.